Moonshine: Prohibition in the United States

 In Prohibition-era United States, moonshine distillation was done at night to deter discovery.
 While moonshiners were present in urban and rural areas around the United States after the Civil War, moonshine production concentrated in Appalachia because the limited road network made it easy to evade revenue officers and because it was difficult and expensive to transport corn crops.
 As a study of farmers in Cocke County, Tennessee, observes: "One could transport much more value in corn if it was first converted to whiskey.
 One horse could haul ten times more value on its back in whiskey than in corn."
 Moonshiners such as Maggie Bailey of Harlan County, Kentucky, Amos Owens of Rutherford County, North Carolina, and Marvin "Popcorn" Sutton of Maggie Valley, North Carolina, became legendary.

 Once the liquor was distilled, drivers called "runners" or "bootleggers" smuggled moonshine liquor across the region in cars specially modified for speed and load-carrying capacity.
 The cars were ordinary on the outside but modified with souped-up engines, extra interior room, and heavy-duty shock absorbers to support the weight of the illicit alcohol.
 After Prohibition ended, the out-of-work drivers kept their skills sharp through organized races, which led to the formation of the National Association for Stock Car Auto Racing (NASCAR).
 Several former "runners," such as Junior Johnson, became noted drivers in the sport.

 Some varieties of maize corn grown in the United States were once prized for their use in moonshine production.
 One such variety used in moonshine, Jimmy Red corn, a "blood-red, flint-hard 'dent' corn with a rich and oily germ," almost became extinct when the last grower died in 2000.
 Two ears of Jimmy Red were passed on to "seed saver" Ted Chewning, who saved the variety from extinction and began to produce it on a wider scale.

 There have been modern-day attempts on the state level to legalize home distillation of alcohol, similar to how some states have been treating cannabis, despite there being federal laws prohibiting the practice.
 For example, the New Hampshire state legislature has tried repeatedly to pass laws allowing unlicensed home distillation of small batches.
-In 2023, Ohio introduced legislation to do the same, with other states likely to follow.
+In 2023, Ohio introduced legislation to do the same.
+In 2026, the United States Court of Appeals for the Fifth Circuit ruled home distillation bans unconstitutional, pending appeal.
+If not appealed, this ruling would apply to Texas, Louisiana, and Mississippi.